 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 The field of apologetics is ever adapting to the challenges and objections which are levied against the Christian faith.
 This course enables the student to interact with a particular problem, issue, or trend that is current in the field.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are a collaborative learning experiences.
 Therefore, the student will create a thread in response to the provided prompt for each forum.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student will reply to the threads of at least 2 classmates.
 Each reply must be at least 200 words.
-(Outcomes: A, B, C, E)
+(CLOs: B, C, D)

-The student will listen to any online debate between a theist and an atheist on God and ethics.
-The student will then write an assessment of at least 600 words on the debate in current Turabian format.
-(Outcomes: A, B, C, E)
+The student will listen to the Moral Apologetics Podcast interview of David Baggett on the topic of the Euthyphro Dilemma, and compose an assessment of at least 600 words in current Turabian format.
+(CLOs: A, B, C, D)

 The student will write a critical assessment of at least 600 words on George Mavrodes’ article “Religion and the Queerness of Morality” in current Turabian format.
-(Outcomes: A, B, C, E)
+(CLOs: A, B, C, D)

-The student will write a letter to a friend (real or hypothetical) of at least 900 words, laying out a version of the moral argument in an irenic, friendly, conversational manner for evangelistic purposes.
-The assignment must be in current Turabian format.
-(Outcomes: B, D, E)
+The student will write a letter to a non-theist friend (real or hypothetical) of at least 900 words, laying out a version of the moral argument for theism in an irenic, friendly, conversational manner for evangelistic purposes.
+(CLOs: A, B, D)